xenharmonic-devs/sonic-weave/README.md

 ### Absolute semioctave dodecanominal notation
 When stacked against the semioctave the fifth spans a dodecatonal scale inside the octave (10L 2s "soft-jaric" a.k.a. "jaramechromic").

-The scale is are nominated such that the Greek nominals form the Ionian mode starting from the semioctave.
+The scale is nominated such that the Greek nominals form the Ionian mode starting from the semioctave.

 | Nominal | ASCII    | Meaning     |
 | ------- | -------- | ----------- |